 Your import will display in the imports table (Data > Imports) and you will receive a notification via email when it is complete.

 The imports table shows important information at a glance about every import in your Feathr account:

 You may download any imported file by clicking the Options button in the imports table.
 You also have the options to view all contacts in that import, or download only the errors.

 Using your imported email lists

-Any time you import a contact list, Feathr automatically generates an audience segment of that import using the name you gave the imported spreadsheet file plus the date it was imported.
-See more about segments here.
-When building your email campaigns, all you have to do is choose the segment that corresponds to your import.
+Any time you import a contact list, Feathr automatically generates an audience Group of that import using the name you gave the imported spreadsheet file plus the date it was imported.
+See more about Groups here.
+When building your email campaigns, all you have to do is choose the Group that corresponds to your import.
 You can also always return to the import feed to access past imports.